Airbnb: Share sales, corporate borrowing and valuation history

 In April 2009, the company received $600,000 in seed money from Sequoia Capital, with Youniversity Ventures partners Jawed Karim, Keith Rabois, and Kevin Hartz participating.
+Shares were sold for $0.01 each.
 In November 2010, Greylock Partners and Sequoia Capital invested $7.2 million in a Series A round.
+Shares were sold for $0.21 each (split adjusted).
 In July 2011, Andreessen Horowitz, Digital Sky Technologies, General Catalyst, and A Grade Investments partners Ashton Kutcher and Guy Oseary invested $112 million in the company.
+Shares were sold for $3.21 each (split adjusted).
 In April 2014, TPG Capital invested $450 million in the company at a valuation of $10 billion.
 Additional funding was provided by Andreessen Horowitz, Sequoia Capital, Dragoneer Investment Group, T. Rowe Price, and Sherpa Capital.
+Shares in this round were sold for $20.36 each (split adjusted).

 In June 2015, General Atlantic, Hillhouse Capital Group, Tiger Management, Kleiner Perkins Caufield & Byers, GGV Capital, China Broadband Capital, and Horizons Ventures invested $1.5 billion in the company.
+Shares in this round were sold for $46.55 each (split adjusted).

 In September 2016, Google Capital and Technology Crossover Ventures invested $555.5 million in the company at a valuation of $30 billion.
+Shares in this round were sold for $52.50 each (split adjusted).
 In March 2017, Airbnb raised $1 billion in funding, bringing total funding raised to more than $3 billion and valuing the company at $31 billion.
+Shares in this round were sold for $52.50 each (split adjusted).
 In April 2020, Silver Lake and Sixth Street Partners acquired $1 billion in shares in the company at an $18 billion valuation and $1 billion in debt at interest rates of 9%–11.5%.